Get Help Planning PBL

 This one is a little tricky because the audience is implied (school carnival).

 #3- Camping Trip Project-based Learning Activity for 3rd grade

 In this project, students choose who they want to bring with them on their camping trip.
 They use the number of campers to choose tents and plan out campsites.
 They also plan the activities they will do on their trip and get together ingredients for s’mores.
 What do you think the driving question will be?

 My driving question: How do I plan a camping trip that my friends and family will enjoy attending?

 Refer back to the driving question for each part of your project-based learning.
 When you ask students about their projects, use the DQ to push them in the right direction.
 When I see mathematical errors in projects, I often ask a question related to the DQ, such as: If you make a mathematical error when calculating the profit, how will that affect your business?

-The driving question is also a great way to get students excited about the project, while giving an end goal that will be different for each student.
+Driving questions are also a great way to get students excited about the project, while giving an end goal that will be different for each student.
 This connects to the theme of project-based learning: giving students a voice and a choice!